 Greenville is a very small city located in the state of Kentucky.
-With a population of 4,395 people and three constituent neighborhoods, Greenville is the 99th largest community in Kentucky.
+With a population of 4,469 people and three constituent neighborhoods, Greenville is the 97th largest community in Kentucky.

+Greenville is a very ethnically-diverse city.
 The people who call Greenville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Greenville include Irish, German, Scots-Irish, and French .
+Important ancestries of people in Greenville include Irish, German, English, Italian, and European.

 The most common language spoken in Greenville is English.
 Other important languages spoken here include Italian and Spanish.